Tag Archives: Nixon

 MRsDOROTHYNIXON

 Dorothy followed him to Malaya in December, 1921 and my dad was born ten months later on October 24.
-Robert later became Manager of the estate.
-He later worked at the Batu Caves Estate just outside of Kuala Lumpur.
+Robert later became Manager of the rubber estate.
 Both my grandfather and grandmother were interned at Changi Prison during WWII.

 According to the 1829 book, Duncombe Park was home to a treasure trove of classical paintings, among them the Titian shown at top, but also a Da Vinci, a Reubens, a Rembrandt as well as Discobulus, described as ‘the finest statue in England.’